Dennis Dale Lewallyn

 - Born August 11, 1953 in Pensacola, FL USA

 Lewallyn was the classic minor league star who could not stick in the major leagues.
-He spent six seasons with the Los Angeles Dodgers affiliate, the Albuquerque Dukes, winning 74 games for them from 1975-1980.
-The Dodgers of the time were a strong team, and he could not find a permanent spot on the pitching staff.
+He spent six seasons with the Los Angeles Dodgers AAA affiliate, the Albuquerque Dukes, winning 74 games for them from 1975-1980.
+The Dodgers of the time were a strong team, and he could not find a permanent spot on their pitching staff.

 Ted Power was a teammate of Lewallyn in Albuquerque in 1979 and 1980, and like Lewallyn was to pitch several years in Albuquerque while struggling to find a spot on the Dodgers' roster.
 Unlike Lewallyn, though, Power eventually broke through and had a long career in the majors.

 After five brief appearances with the Dodgers, Lewallyn came up once with the Texas Rangers and twice with the Cleveland Indians.
 Lifetime, in his 8 seasons in the majors, he pitched 80 2/3 innings, with an ERA of 4.48.
 He also pitched for the Tigres del Licey in the Dominican League at least one season.